Benedict Mette-Starke analyses Myanmar digital communication considerations in Part 1 of a 2-part post on digital conduct concerning Myanmar.

 Learning from those most experienced in avoiding digital pitfalls—those local to Myanmar—seems reasonable.
 Digital rights activists[3] and others have been adapting since at least 1994 (Houtman 1999: 2; see further Brooten, McElhone, and Venkiteswaran 2019b).
 Internet shutdowns and surveillance are nothing new, despite the current shutdowns’ unprecedented scale, with shutdowns in several townships in Rakhine and Chin State lasting from June 2019 to August 2020.[4]

-To illustrate the experience gained by local activists and other digital media users, the post relies on Google Doc named “Risk Mitigation and Management Guide.pdf” (RMMG; in Myanmar) posted on Twitter by @myanmarido, Myanmar ICT for Development’s (MIDO) account, on the first day of the coup.
+To illustrate the experience gained by local activists and other digital media users, the post relies on a Google Doc named “Risk Mitigation and Management Guide.pdf” (RMMG; in Myanmar) posted on Twitter by @myanmarido, Myanmar ICT for Development’s (MIDO) account, on the first day of the coup.
 MIDO is a civil society organisation founded in 2012 that aims to make information and communication technology (ICT) a force for social and political change.
 The file itself, however, names no author.
 It is much broader than this blog post and is aimed at people currently in Myanmar.
 In this post, the RMMG will be a) analysed to tease out its underlying concerns in Part 1 and b) consulted for practical advice insofar as it is relevant for those outside of—but engaging with—Myanmar in Part 2.
 The latter will be supplemented, where needed, by resources on issues the RMMG does not cover.
 Taking the author of the RMMG as a primary holder of digital security skills and knowledge regarding Myanmar, this post argues that their concerns should also matter for those engaged with Myanmar from the outside.

 Framed as a “[r]isk mitigation guide on communication strategies for the frontline journo and others in Myanmar in case of internet disruptions,” the RMMG places ‘risk’ very prominently.
 By posting it on Twitter, I understand @myanmarido to signal their concern that this might become relevant to many beyond “frontline journo” towards “others in Myanmar.”